Table of Content:

 What is Reflection of Light?

-The process through which light rays falls on the surface and gets bounced back is known as reflection of light.
+The process through which light rays fall on the surface and gets bounced back is known as a reflection of light.

 Types of Reflection:

 The plane mirrors with a smooth surface produce this type of reflection.
 In this case, the image is clear and is very much visible.
 The images produced by plane mirrors are always virtual, that is they cannot be collected on a screen.